Mkreidly91/SE-FACTORY-FINAL/readme.md

 </br>
 <a id="perf" ></a>
 <img src="./readme/title9.svg"/>
-> The following tests were conducted in Postman to assess the functionality of my application's primary APIs
+> The following tests were conducted in Postman to assess the functionality of my application's primary APIs(Tested on AWS EC2)
 </br>
 </br>
 URL: 18.202.246.72/company/getCompanyProjects